 You may, for example, enter a game involving the further adventures of the characters from a novel that inspires you.
 You may not, however, fill your game with whole paragraphs of descriptive text or dialogue copied directly from that same novel, unless you have obtained permission in writing from the novel's copyright holder.
 Similarly, you may not freely set your game's cover art to a scan of the novel's own cover, nor create background music out of the soundtrack to the novel's film adaptation.
 (Or any other copyrighted work of music, for that matter.)

-As in all other matters regarding these rules, the competition organizer is the ultimate arbiter for whether an entry that does build upon a copyrighted work meets this rule as intended.
-If you're not sure whether the entry you have in mind would qualify under this rule, please contact the organizer.
+As in all other matters regarding these rules, the competition organizers are the ultimate arbiter for whether an entry that does build upon a copyrighted work meets this rule as intended.
+If you're not sure whether the entry you have in mind would qualify under this rule, please contact the organizers.

 All entries must cost nothing for judges to play, no strings attached.
 While you retain the copyright to any games you enter, by entering you are granting the competition and the Interactive Fiction Archive the non-exclusive right to distribute your game for free, and granting judges the right to play your game for free.
 No shareware, donorware, commercial products, etc. may be entered.